BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/en/docs/tutorials/editor-playback/index.md

 2. In the inspector, click on **"Add Component"**, search for **"Geometry Sequence Player"** and add this component.  ![Add component](editor_playback_add_component.png)

 3. You should now see a Geometry Sequence Player and Geometry Sequence Stream component attached to your gameobject.
 Click on **"Open Sequence"** in the Player script, and then open the folder, in which your converted sequence is stored.
     > ⚠️ When you're just trying out playback on your machine, or you don't intent to distribute your app to other PCs, it's fine to store the sequence anywhere on disk.
-However, if you plan to distribute your application, you need to put your sequence into the [Streaming Assets folder](https://docs.unity3d.com/Manual/StreamingAssets.html)!
+However, if you plan to distribute your application, [please take a look here](/docs/tutorials/distribution)!

     ![Open Sequence](editor_playback_open_sequence.png)